justws95/cs5260-programming-project/README.md

 **util/** contains utilities for reading the template files, initial world state files, and resource weight files.

+**logging_utils/** module that contains SimulationLogger class.
+Implemented in the singleton design pattern, this utility class is imported throughout the project to assist with logging.

 **virtual_worlds/** contains the initial world states and resource weights for the virtual test worlds I used

+**simulation_output/** contains output files generated from program executions

+**logs/** contains log files generated from program runs

+## Key Classes

+**VirtualWorld** Handles simulation responsibilities.
+Acts upon the other classes to carry out a simulation.

+**Transfer** Models a Transfer type operation.

+**Transform** Models a Tranform type operation.

+**StateNode** Node element of a the search tree representing the world state as it exists at this step in time

+**ResourceWeights** Represents the relative weights of each resource

+**TransformTemplate** Represents a Transform that can take place.

+**SimulationLogger** Application logging utility.